ABHISHEKVISHWAKARMA80/Chemicals-Segregation-using-sklearn-based-classifier/README.md

 There two chemical flasks labelled '1' and '0' which contains two different chemicals. extracted 3 features from these chemicals in order to distinguish between them.

-Train: consists of two csv files LogisticXtrain and LogisticYtrain.
-Xtrain consists of the features whereas Ytrain consists of the labels associated with the features.
+Train: consists of two csv files 'LogisticXtrain' and 'LogisticYtrain'.
+'LogisticXtrain' consists of the features whereas 'LogisticYtrain' consists of the labels associated with the features.

-Test: consists of one file LogisticXtest consisting of the features of test data which we have to classify.
+Test: consists of one file 'LogisticXtest' consisting of the features of test data which we have to classify.

 # Scikit-learn